EndPointCorp/end-point-blog/2013/04/04/converting-rhel-59-and-64-to-centos.html.md

 Error: Cannot retrieve repository metadata (repomd.xml) for repository
 ```

 Then you need to temporarily disable that add-on yum repository until after the conversion is complete by editing /etc/yum.repos.d/*name*.repo to change enabled=1 to enabled=0.
 The problem here is caused by the repo configuration using the releasever yum variable which is undefined mid-conversion because we forcibly removed the redhat-release* package that defines it.
-We can't expect the OS to know what kind it is in the middle of its identity crisis and change!
+We can’t expect the OS to know what kind it is in the middle of its identity crisis and change!

-If all goes well, nothing will look any different at all, except you'll now see:
+If all goes well, nothing will look any different at all, except you’ll now see:

 ```nohighlight
 # cat /etc/redhat-release